 Starting with May, 2022, there will be a weekly blog post for each one of you to get involved with.
-Each weekly posting is a new chapter in an ongoing novel and here is the premise for this novel:
+Each weekly posting is a new chapter in an ongoing novel and here is the premise for this novel

 Seventy thousand years ago, homo sapiens oozed out of Africa and out into Western Asia and Europe.
 Each small band that dribbled out existentially convinced that they were permanently and irreconcilably at war with all other humans, with animal life, and with nature itself.

 That orientation has never left the species, culminating in the world we live in now.
-A world on the edge of extinction because of climate change which after thirty years of ever more urgent dire warnings, we as a species have never been able to fulfill our promises of reform made to one another.
+A world on the edge of extinction because of climate change which after thirty years of ever more urgent dire warnings, we as a species have never been able to fulfil our promises of reform made to one another.
 Compounded as we enter our third year of viral plague, and further complicated by a savagely callus, all out” Me win – you die” war in the heart of Europe.
 Not to mention a half dozen other wars going on in less supposedly civilized parts of the globe.

 The document that follows is a novel, set some fifteen hundred years in a future where the powers of our time failed utterly, and humanity nearly went extinct.
 Only denizens of far southern lands had survived, and these people scrambled to stave off starvation each and every day.
 The landforms have changed, most of the flora and fauna wiped out.
 Traditional indigenous wisdom made useless.
-The mutant gene burden on the surviving population is so high that more infants are exposed to the elements each generation than are nurtured and taken into families, such as these were.
-Only the arrival, after more than a thousand years of this, space vessels of an alien empire broke the cycle.
+The mutant gene burden on the surviving population so high that more infants are exposed to the elements each generation than are nurtured and taken into families, such as these were.
+Only the arrival, after more than a thousand years of this of space vessels of an alien empire broke the cycle.
 These creatures were pleased to provide food sufficiency and healing of disease in exchange for labor.
 Thus, the vast majority of humanity’s remnant became slaves of an alien empire.
 True to form, all humans resented this bargain, but only a handful organized as a conspiracy to attempt, somehow, to wriggle free.

 Why is such a novel being featured in the blog of a small Christian community?
-Especially as much of the rest of this community’s blog space is devoted to clarifying what many people regard as abstruse theological subjects?
+Especially as much of the rest of this community’s blog space is devoted to clarifying what many people regard as abstruse theological subjects.
 Using close examinations of Hebrew, Greek, and Roman Imperial history and language to debunk many widely held beliefs about what Christianity is all about?

 Our story opens on a distance shrouded planet in a star system unimaginably far away, called New Beginnings, where this conspiracy has established a toe hold.